Gutmaster/Cardscuffle-Organizer/README.md

 ### app.py
 This file contains the following routes that serve to and accepts data from the client application.
 It is written to Flask RESTful standards and contains the following classes and methods.

+#### Class CheckSession
+##### get
+Handles get requests to /_check_session, returns logged in user if successful otherwise returns 401 and a redirect to the login page.

+#### Class Users
+##### post
+Handles post requests to /_users, adds new user to database from request data, returns user on success, errors on failure.
+##### patch
+Handles patch requests to /_users, takes a given card id and removes the matching card from the current user's card.
+If no user owns the card after it has been removed from the current user, it will be deleted from the database.

 #### Class Animals
 ##### get